 Once again, this week I am going to answer questions posed during the March Lifestraw Go Giveaway.
 Before I do, I want to remind you that I do not consider myself an expert.
 A lot of what I share comes from my own personal experience and research.
 Admittedly, I like to think that I know a lot more than many, but realistically, I also know that there are many that know a lot more than me.

 Learning is constant.
 In the pursuit of knowledge I devour books, including post-dystopian fiction, as well as books on self-sufficiency.
-I do the best I can given . . .
+I do the best I can given my tim . . .
 Read More

 Like most people, I have a lot of knowledge about many topics but just a handful where I would consider myself an authority.
 Precious few, actually.
 It really quite humbling, you know, to be of a certain age and not know it all.